kaylahurd/kaylahurd/README.md

 ---

 ## 🎯 Goals
-I’m working toward becoming a **Software Engineer** where I can build useful, well-designed products, collaborate with innovative teams, and keep learning every day.
+I’m working toward becoming a **Software Engineer** where I can build useful, well-designed products, collaborate with innovative teams, and continue to learn every day!

 ---